 I can’t decide for you whether you should visit Cafe Sacher, Vienna’s main tourist destination known for its namesake chocolate sponge cake layered with apricot jam, but I can lay out the facts.
 The story is well-known: pastry maker Franz Sacher invented the recipe for Austria's all-powerful minister, Prince Metternich, in 1832.
 Later, Franz's commercially-savvy son, Eduard, opened the Hotel Sacher and cashed in on the name.

 Most days, you’ll need to wait in line between half-hour to an hour to enter the premises: Two small but elaborate Baroque-Revival rooms on the ground floor of the five-star Hotel Sacher, located behind the Opera House.
 The Sacher torte is indeed delicious – rich but feather-light.
-The customers are strictly tourists; local people don’t go near here since similarly good Sacher torte can be had elsewhere for lower prices (for example at Cafe Dommayer).
+The customers are strictly tourists; local people don’t go near here since similarly good Sacher torte can be had elsewhere for lower prices (for example at Cafe Tirolerhor around the corner).

-This isn’t to say that Cafe Sacher is your typical tourist trap; it's just a soulless commercial operation without a native spirit.
+This isn’t to say that Cafe Sacher is your typical tourist trap; it's simply a soulless commercial operation.
 A cash cow.
 More so than Demel, its historical archrival a few blocks away.